 Family Members Who Walk Away

-I would not have believed it if it weren't for who told me.
-It was the geriatrician who first became involved with my dad.
+I would not have believed it if it weren't for who told me - it was the geriatrician who first became involved with my dad.
 "How could anyone do that?"
 I thought.
 She told me stories that were unbelievable to me.

-Abandoning vs. not doing enough
+Abandoning versus not doing enough

 Sometimes they would say they could no longer look after them.
 Sometimes they would just leave without any explanation.
 They would abandon their family member.
-I hesitate to say they would abandon their 'loved one' because, in my opinion. you don't abandon someone you love.
+I hesitate to say they would abandon their 'loved one' because, in my opinion, you don't abandon someone you love.

 The person with Alzheimer's now becomes the responsibility of the hospital, a system that is not prepared or equipped to deal with this, let alone to find care for the person outside of the hospital.
 I cannot get my mind around this heartless act.

 I expressed that we were doing the best we could to help dad and mom given we live out of town.
 I was expressing that I was concerned we weren't doing enough.
 I said that we were communicating over email, text, and phone calls all the time.

-I was sorry she had to hear from each of us at different times on behalf of Dad and Mom.
+I was sorry she had to hear from each of us at different times on behalf of dad and mom.
 She told me she was happy to support us if we needed to talk to her.
-She said she was ‘impressed’ at how involved we were.
+She said she was "impressed" at how involved we were.

 I suppose if I'm honest, maybe I could understand thinking, after years of dealing with Alzheimer's that you wanted out; that it was overwhelming, too much to deal with.
 But to actually do that?
 I must add in here that I believe it's ok to feel that way at times.

 Now put that person in the emergency room.
 They are in an unknown place, with unknown people, perhaps nothing in their memory to attach to, no thread to reduce that fear, because their family member left.
 I find that to be more heartbreaking than the disease itself.